 Second, all we had to report on was an abstract of a research paper.
 With so many researchers vying for limited funding dollars and attention, the trend these days seems to be a game of jumping the gun, sending out press releases about abstracts of papers before they have appeared, if they ever do, in peer-reviewed journal papers.
 While MomsTEAM occasionally reports on research papers, we are careful to point out that they have not been subject to scrutiny by the scientific community.

-In this particular instance, when Lindsay and I dug deeper, our investigation raised in our minds serious concerns that reporting on this particular research paper at this preliminary stage might give it more credence than perhaps - emphasis on the word, "perhaps" - it deserved.
+In this particular instance, when Lindsey and I dug deeper, our investigation raised in our minds serious concerns that reporting on this particular research paper at this preliminary stage might give it more credence than perhaps - emphasis on the word, "perhaps" - it deserved.
 Without even talking to anyone with expertise in the subject, we were concerned about reporting on the paper knowing absolutely nothing about the methodology the researchers employed, especially when it involved an unspecified modification to the NOCSAE drop tests, purportedly to capture data about rotational forces.

 Capturing data on rotational forces, much less setting helmet standards or designing helmets that reduce such forces, has been a monumental challenge for biomechanical engineers and helmet manufacturers for decades.
 We have been critical of NOCSAE in the past for its failure to test football helmets for their ability to reduce rotational acceleration (although, as we also recently reported, the organization says it will be announcing a new helmet standard at its next meeting in June which will for the first time include a standard on rotational acceleration).* Our original and updated article about the Virginia Tech STAR ratings also includes criticism by NOCSAE that it did not capture data on rotational acceleration (talk about the pot calling the kettle black!).
 As a result, we needed to be extra cautious in publicizing a paper employing a new methodology.

-Third, that the research paper being publicized by AAN was commissioned by BRAINS, Inc., a Florida research and development company employing one of the co-authors, Dr. John Lloyd, also raised a red flag.
+Third, that the research paper being publicized by AAN was commissioned by BRAINS, Inc., a Florida research and development company employing a co-author, Dr. John Lloyd, also raised a red flag.
 As we noted in our article about the new Virginia Tech-Wake Forest helmet study - which compared concussion data on an older model of Riddell helmet (the VSR4) versus a newer Riddell model (the Revolution) - a similar conflict of interest led many in the concussion research community to discount a 2006 study reporting a difference in concussion risk between the Riddell Revolution and other helmets, peer-review notwithstanding, because it was funded by, you guessed it, Riddell.